|

 Wales Borderers (and having formerly been 183872 in the

-Royal Engineers).
-He is buried in the Varennes Military
+Royal Engineers) He is buried in the Varennes Military

-Cemetery in France, grave reference IV A 28, having died
+Cemetery, France.
+IV A 28, having died

-on 15th September 1918 at the age of 29.
-He was the son
+on 15 September 1918 at the age of 29.

 Kent.
+His sister,

 |